 Above/Below-the-Line Mapping

-The decision flow below captures the evaluator’s strict precedence: edge validation first, then ATL guild jurisdiction, then the department-code map, falling back to BTL.
+The decision flow below captures that precedence: edge validation first, then ATL guild jurisdiction, then the department-code map, falling back to BTL, with every branch converging on an audit hash and ledger sync.

 import hashlib